Jodaviro/Jodaviro/README.md

 I’m currently learning backend with Django and other cool stuff.

-This are the tecnologies I'have learned so far💪 :
+This are the tecnologies I'have learned so far:💪
 - Git and Github
 - HTML
 - SQL databases